-If the applicant does not accept the offer, he/she will be dropped from the Waiting List.
-The family will be mailed notice of being dropped from the Waiting List, their right to request an informal hearing, and the process to request an informal hearing.
+If the applicant does not accept the offer, he/she will be removed from the Waiting List.
 If an applicant is willing to accept the unit offered but is unable to move at the time of the offer and presents to the satisfaction of the CHA clear evidence ("good cause") that acceptance of the offer of a suitable vacancy will result in undue hardship or handicap, the applicant will not be dropped from the Waiting List.
 A lease requirement for a 30 day notice to vacate does not meet the criteria for a good cause refusal, and an inability to move based on finances does not meet the criteria for a good cause refusal.
 The applicant will remain at the top of the waiting list until the family receives an offer for which they do not have good cause to refuse, if the requirements outlined above have been met.
 Examples of good cause reasons for refusal of an offer include, but are not limited to: